skip to content

 Teaching

-The course combines taught lectures (October-April), followed by a summer internship project (May-August).
-There are typically three or four taught modules per term, and each module consists of 16 hours of lectures.
-Each module is assessed by coursework, and there is one general written examination in May.
+The course combines taught lectures (October-April), followed by a research project (April-July).
+There are typically three full taught modules per term, each full module consists of 24 hours of lectures / labs.

 One to one supervision

-The Course Directors are available throughout the year for individual meetings and briefly meet termly with each student to check on progress.
+The Course Directors are available throughout the year for individual meetings and meet with each student briefly during the first two terms to check on progress.
 Each lecturer is also encouraged to arrange an office hour whereby students can talk about their progress.

 The University of Cambridge publishes an annual Code of Practice which sets out the University’s expectations regarding supervision.